choucavalier/hitchike/README.md

 # hitchhike
-Minimalist Q&amp;A developed with Django for data scient students at EPITA
+Minimalist Q&amp;A developed with Django for data science students at EPITA